 Entry is by application, submission of portfolio and interview.

-1. Which Summer Program are you applying for?
+1. Which Academy Program are you applying for?

-2. Please tell us a bit about your interest in Transart and goals in participating in the Transart Summer Academy.
-Also if you are considering other Transart programs after the summer academy, let us know this too so we can arrange for you to meet with faculty and staff to discuss possibilities.
+2. Please tell us a bit about your interest in Transart and goals in participating in the Transart Academy.
+Also if you are considering other Transart programs after the Academy, let us know so we can arrange for you to meet with faculty and staff to discuss possibilities.

 3. Is there a specific project or part of your praxis that you are wanting input on (optional)?